jhesgodi/pxnw-test/README.md

 **What do you think you would do different if you had 2 weeks to complete this assignment and no requirement to use Github.
 What would your backend solution look like?**

 *__Answer:__*

-  With the time given time I primarly focus on general scaffolding.
+  With the time given I primarly focus on general scaffolding.
 By having more time I would like to focus more on:
   - Services integration with github, perhaps make use of its new grapql api
   - componentization, work on having a set of primary and base UI components for rendering the content after devising some mockups for data the UI
   - Tests & Error handling, plan on how to work on the coverage and error handling